Skip to content

 env:

-POSTGRES_URL: postgres://runner@localhost/testing
+POSTGRES_URL: postgres://postgres:postgres@localhost/myapp_test

 - name: Run tests